 That’s right!
 Glasgow has its very own Statue of Liberty too – perched right on top of the magnificent City Chambers on George Square.
 Sculpted by James Alexander Ewing, the statue forms part of the City Chambers Jubilee Pediment – Truth, Riches and Honour.

-The beautiful metalwork exterior of luxury brand shopping centre, Princes Square, was designed by Timorous Beasties - producers of beautifully patterned textiles, wallcoverings and ceramics based on Glasgow's Great Western Road.
+The beautiful metalwork exterior of luxury brand shopping centre, Princes Square, was designed by Timorous Beasties - producers of beautifully patterned textiles, wallcoverings and ceramics based on Glasgow's west end.
 The elegant foliage-look sculpture was moulded on site by sculptor Kenny MacKay (who also worked on the Light and Life statue above, for the eagle eyed among you).

 In the heart of Glasgow’s Charing Cross stands the breathtakingly impressive Mitchell Library, one of Europe's largest public libraries.
 On top of the building’s bronzed dome is a copper statue of the Roman goddess of wisdom, Minerva.
 Affectionately named Mrs Mitchell, the statue was sculpted by Thomas J Clapperton to represent literature and learning.